NextCenturyCorporation/MCS/ai2thor_wrapper/README.md

 Each run will generate a subdirectory (named based on your config file) containing the output image files from each step.

 Looking for the logs from your Unity run?
-I found mine here:  `~/.config/unity3d/CACI\ with\ the\ Allen\ Institute\ for\ Artificial\ Intelligence/MCS-AI2-THOR/Player.log`
+I found mine here:  `~/.config/unity3d/CACI\ with\ the\ Allen\ Institute\ for\ Artificial\ Intelligence/MCS-AI2-THOR/Player.log` If using a Mac, Unity logs can be accessed from within the Console app here: `~/Library/Logs/Unity`